KansasCityWomeninTechnology/LearningResources/glossary.md

 **Architecture** - Rules & methods describing the organization, functionality and implementation of computer systems.

 **(HTML) Attributes** - Used in an opening HTML tag to control tag's behavior.
-Applying attributes sould modify the default functionality of a tag.
+Applying attributes could modify the default functionality of a tag.
 Some tags require attributes to work correctly.

 **(Static) Assets** - Files for a website that are served to the visitor as-is (file doesn't have to be generated, modified or processed) -- e.g. CSS, JavaScript, images, videos, pdfs